Menopause is difficult enough without itchy skin. But itchy skin does not have to be a problem…

-We all know the menopausal symptoms like hot flushes, night sweats, ad mood swings.
+We all know the menopause symptoms like hot flushes, night sweats, and mood swings.
 But one that is less commonly known is eczema, which is a type of skin disease associated with menopause.

-This very annoying itchy skin rash, which is actually more of an umbrella-term for skin issues like atopic dermatitis, contact dermatitis, seborrheic dermatitis, and other rashes.
+This very annoying and itchy skin rash, which is more of an umbrella-term for skin issues like atopic dermatitis, contact dermatitis, seborrheic dermatitis, and other rashes.
+Whilst it may affect somebody at any stage of their life, the risk of it increases severely during menopause.

 - An allergy